marinagarrote/Semialg-Hypothesis-Test-with-Incomplete-U-Stats/README.md

   └ **[`src/trinomial-models_utils.R`](src/trinomial-models_utils.R)**: Additional functions for generating data and plotting trinomial models.

 - **[`src/CFN-model_main_SDL-test.R`](src/CFN-model_main_SDL-test.R)**
-  Code illustrating how to run experiments using the CFN 4-leaf tree model (see Section 4 in [1]).
+  This file contains code for how to use the SDL test with the CFN 4-leaf tree model (see Section 4 in [1]).
   └ **[`src/CFN-model_utils.R`](src/CFN-model_utils.R)**: Additional functions for working with the CFN model.

 - **[`src/plot-CFN-results.R`](src/plot-CFN-results.R)**
-  Code illustrating illustrating how to generate the p-value histograms and treespace plots in Secction 4 of [1].
+  This file contains code with examples illustrating how to generate the p-value histograms and treespace plots in Section 4 of [1].
   └ The dataset used for this is Collection 1, see **[`the data readme`](data/README.md)**: